 Fredericksburg has an activity that match the interests of everyone in the family.
 History lovers are sure to enjoy any of the four Civil War battlefields in the Fredericksburg & Spotsylvania National Military Park.
 Children love the Hugh Mercer Apothecary Museum where they can interact with the “doctor’s assistants” that greet visitors upon entry.
 Hiking at Government Island or visiting the Virginia Outdoor Center for kayak rentals is a sure bet for outdoor enthusiasts.

-Check out more of what Trekaroo contributor Michelle Carbone has to say about Family-Friendly Fredericksburg, Virginia.
+Check out more of what Trekaroo has to say about Family-Friendly Fredericksburg, Virginia.

-There are more historic sites and battlefields on this list than any family could fit into a single visit.
+There are more historic sites and battlefields on this list than any family could fit into a single visit to Harpers Ferry.
 However, Harpers Ferry is so much more than just a historic site.
 Yes, there’s plenty of history from Thomas Jefferson’s “stupendous” view atop what is now known as Jefferson’s Rock to John Brown’s Raid on the Federal Armory at Harpers Ferry in 1859.
 However, Harpers Ferry is also where the Appalachian Trail crosses the Potomac River from Maryland into West Virginia.
-It is one of the region’s premier rafting and outdoor adventure destinations as well.

 Extend your Day Trip from Washington DC to Visit Antietam National Battlefield in Maryland

-Want to extend your vacation to spend more time in the Shenandoah Valley on your day trip from Washington DC ?
-Check out Trekaroo’s Overview of the Shenandoah Valley Kids Trail.
+Want to extend your vacation to spend more time in the Shenandoah Valley ?
+Check out Trekaroo’s overview of the Shenandoah Valley Kids Trail.

-Front Royal Entrance to Shenandoah National Park – 72 Miles – Day Trips in Virginia
+8. Front Royal Entrance to Shenandoah National Park – 72 Miles from Washington DC

-A day trip to Shenandoah National Park will undoubtedly result in more driving and hiking than any other day trip from Washington DC on this list.
-However, once you’re out on the trail, all the city traffic and crowds will be a distant memory.
+A day trip to Shenandoah National Park will undoubtedly result in more driving and hiking than any other day trip from DC on this list.
+However, once you’re out on the trail in the Blue Ridge Mountains, all the city traffic and crowds will be a distant memory.
 Don’t forget to stop at the Dickey Ridge Visitor Center upon entering the park.
 Rangers at the visitor center will be able to give your family a few options for hiking trails.

 My kids enjoy the short hike up to Mt.
-Marshall about a 16 mile drive from the northern park entrance.
+Marshall, about a 16-mile drive from the northern park entrance.
 Like many of the viewpoints along Skyline Drive, it provides plenty of opportunities to rock scramble.
 Or, if you brought your hiking boots along on vacation and you’re itching for an adventure, I recommend planning a hike to Overall Run Falls.
-After three miles of downhill hiking from the parking lot at the Hogback Overlook, the Tuscadora- Overall Run Trail begins to run alongside a stream which leads to a series of cascades including the largest waterfall in Shenandoah National Park.
+After 3 miles of downhill hiking from the parking lot at the Hogback Overlook, the Tuscadora- Overall Run Trail begins to run alongside a stream which leads to a series of cascades including the largest waterfall in Shenandoah National Park.

 Want to know more about traveling with kids to Shenandoah National Park, one of the best day trips in Virginia?
 Here’s Trekaroo’s guide to Hiking in Shenandoah National Park with Kids.